KAYAK HUNTING IN ILLORSUIT

 both photos: Kelvingrove Art Gallery and Museum

-These photos from Kelvingrove shows how the deck thongs with their ivory fittings were arranged.
+These photos from Kelvingrove show how the deck thongs with their ivory fittings were arranged.
 On the fore deck, first a pair of thongs with an ivory slider at each end.
-These sliders can be used to tighten the thongs whenever this is needed.
+These sliders can be used to tighten the thongs whenever this is needed while also keeping the thongs very slightly clear of the surface of the deck skin and much less likely to ever become frozen to the deck.
 In front of those two, a single thong joined by a large slider to the nearer of the first pair.
-This third thong was called the “asatdlerfik” (see Birket-Smith 1924, page 264).
-As the name indicates, the “asaloq” (plural “asatdlut“) or “pistol grip” rear leg of the harpoon line tray should be hooked onto this deck thong.
-An approximately 2 feet six inches long wooden spar is tucked under the first two and the fourth of these deck thongs on the far left.
-It serves to keep in place the remarkably flimsy, diagonal, left hand leg of the line tray and can also be used to slide one end of the harpoon under to provide a sort of outrigger for stability when the kayak is stationary.
+This third thong was called the asatdlerfik (see Birket-Smith 1924, page 264).
+As the name indicates, the asaloq (plural asatdlut) or “pistol grip” rear leg of the harpoon line tray should be hooked onto this deck thong.
+An approximately 2 feet six inches long wooden spar is tucked under the second and the fourth of these deck thongs on the far left.
+It serves to keep in place the remarkably flimsy, diagonal, left hand leg of the line tray and can also be used to slide one end of the paddle under to provide a sort of outrigger for stability when the kayak is stationary.
+The fourth deck thong is where the back (open) end of the gun bag is attached.
 While some hunters have a special skin loop sewn into the deck seam near the bow for attaching the front end of the gun bag, on a kayak like mine the bow deck thong would used.
 On the after deck a pair of thongs with two ivory sliders.
 These are to keep the sealing float in place.
 It has two hinged together 12 inch lengths of bone which tuck under these after deck thongs.
 And I’ve already mentioned the loops of thong, each with two decorative ivory buttons, one near the bow and one near the stern.
 On the right hand end of the “masik,” the upstanding “tab” of ivory held in place by its own short length of thong.
-This is one of the two supports that hold the harpoon in place (see photo taken at Hellerup harbor, below).
+This and a hook of bone at the base of the right hand leg of the line tray are the two supports that hold the harpoon in place.
 And last but not least, the protective “knobs” on the tips of both bow and stern.
-All of these arrangements of the hunting gear can be seen in the several photos of Tobias preparing a seal for towing, and towing it, back to camp in Chapter Nine “The Hunting Trip to Umiamako”.
+All of these arrangements for the hunting gear can be seen in the several photos of Tobias preparing a seal for towing and towing it back to camp in Chapter Eight “The Hunting Trip to Umiamako.”

 photo: Mark Starr